 Deans serve as the academic leaders of their colleges, representatives of their colleges to the rest of the UTC community, representatives of the UTC executive leadership to their colleges, managers of the resources of their colleges, and representatives of their colleges and UTC to external bodies.
-A dean's responsibilities include, but are not limited to, coordinating the development of and implementing the college's goals in alignment with UTC's goals and strategic plan; developing a college budget through conversation with department heads and faculty within the college; managing the fiscal affairs of the college; evaluating the performance of department heads and staff within the college; reviewing recommendations for appointment, salary, retention, tenure, and/or promotion of faculty within the college, and making recommendations regarding the same to the Provost; and assessing the performance of academic programs within the college and recommending to the Provost reductions in or the elimination of current programs and the addition of new programs within the college.
+A dean's responsibilities include, but are not limited to, coordinating the development of and implementing the college's goals in alignment with UTC's goals and faculty within the college; managing the fiscal affairs of the college; evaluating the performance of department heads and staff within the college; reviewing recommendations for appointment, salary, retention, tenure, and/or promotion of faculty within the college, and making recommendations regarding the same to the Provost; and assessing the performance of academic programs within the college and recommending to the Provost reductions in or the elimination of current programs and the addition of new programs within the college.